simonpacis/WriteLater/README.md

 ```

 And use ini syntax to define those arguments.
-Here are contents of an example INI file:
+Here are contents of an example ini file:

 ```
 action=replace